YieldMax weekly dividend ETF April 2026 complete breakdown illustration

 YMAX - YieldMax Universe Fund of Option Income ETFs

-YMAX is a fund of funds that invests across the entire YieldMax monthly dividend ETF lineup.
-By holding TSLY, NVDY, CONY, and other YieldMax ETFs in a single wrapper, it provides broad diversification while generating weekly income.
+YMAX is a fund of funds that invests across the YieldMax single-ticker ETF lineup.
+By holding TSLY, NVDY, MSTY, and other YieldMax single-ticker ETFs in a single wrapper, it provides broad diversification while generating weekly income at the YMAX level.
+Individual underlying ETFs have their own distribution schedules (monthly or weekly) that have been revised multiple times since 2024, so verify the current calendar for each underlying at yieldmaxetfs.com.

 DetailInfo